-Following the announcement by Government that exams wouldn’t take place, Ofqual determined that teachers would assess the grades.
+Following the announcement by the Government that exams wouldn’t take place, Ofqual determined that teachers would assess the grades.
 This JCQ guidance is an attempt to ensure consistency.

 The Joint Council for Qualifications represents the eight exam boards operating across the UK.
-JCQ created the guidance with Department for Education and Ofqual.
+JCQ created the guidance with the Department for Education and Ofqual.
 In creating the documents, JCQ said they were looking at three things: helping teachers, complying with Ofqual’s criteria; and keeping the exam centre’s admin low.

 The Full range of JCQ Guidance provides a range of information including:

 - The use of assessment materials provided by Awarding Organisations;

 - Advice for schools and colleges around their internal quality assurance processes to ensure grades are as fair as possible;